Florida plans to become first state to eliminate all childhood vaccine mandates

 “I don’t think there’s another state that’s done as much as Florida.
 We want to stay ahead of the curve,” the governor said.

-DeSantis also announced the creation of a state-level “Make America Healthy Again” commission Wednesday modeled after similar initiatives established at the federal level by Health and Human Services Secretary Robert F. Kennedy Jr.
+DeSantis also announced the creation of a state “Make America Healthy Again” commission Wednesday modeled after similar initiatives established at the federal level by Health and Human Services Secretary Robert F. Kennedy Jr.

 The commission's work will help inform a large “medical freedom package” to be introduced in the Legislature next session, which would address the vaccine mandates required by state law and make permanent the recent state COVID decisions relaxing restrictions, DeSantis said.